Radio Ramblings: The Art of Hospital Radio Reporting

 By Jules Scadden, NREMT-P and Larry Torrey, RN, EMT-P

 “Community hospital, this is Herb in Ambulance 81.
 We are on the way to your place with an old man named Joe John who fell.
-They’ve got him on a board with a collar in place.
+They’ve used a spineboard to move him to the cot.
 He’s talking and answering questions, but I don’t think the answers are right.

 “His wife said the old fool fell off the roof of the garage when he was checking some shingles that got torn off in the storm last night.
 I think he might have landed in the bushes before he actually hit the ground.
 Anyway, he’s talking but says he hurts.
 There was a lot of blood in those bushes, probably from his nose.